Special Educational Needs Policy

 The use of facilities outside the school like support services

 There are a range of outside services the school can access and a full list of these can be found in the front office.
 These services can be arranged through the SENCo in consultation with the SMT.

-The role of the parents with SEN
+The role of the parents

-The Fortuna and Sincil Federation have close links to the parents and carers of all the children.
+The Fortuna and Athena Federation have close links to the parents and carers of all the children.
 All parents have access at all times to the school for any concerns they have with their child’s SEN and the appropriate member of staff will be available to consult with them both over the phone or an arrangement to come in to school.

 Monitoring, evaluating and reviewing

 This policy will be reviewed and assessed annually to ensure the effectiveness while monitoring the level of implementation.